kirjavascript/cakeybar/README.md

 # define a bar with the name `bar_name`
 [bar.bar_name]

-# which monitor the bar should show on
-# a list of monitors can be seen with `cakeybar -M`
+# monitor the bar should show on. a list of monitors can be seen with `cakeybar -M`
 monitor = 0

 # where to show the bar. options are: `top | bottom`